railsuser2014/openobject-doc-book-en/source/features/point_of_sales.rst

 ==============

 Manage your point of sales directly with Open ERP.
-It allows you to easily manages all point of sales operations: selling, stock, encashment, invoicing, etc.
+It allows you to easily manage all point of sales operations: selling, stock, encashment, invoicing, etc.

 .. raw:: html